 The RISPCA is charged with the sole purpose of protecting animal life in all situations that might endanger them.
 We are dedicated to crusading for the rights and welfare of all animals, great and small, through legal, educational, legislative and investigative means.

 The RISPCA is a thriving community of staff members, volunteers, supporters and the animals in our care.
-We welcome and thank you for your involvement, and hope that you enjoy our new website and our updated Facebook page.
+We welcome and thank you for your involvement!

 Furry Saturdays at the RISPCA The 2nd Saturday of every month.
 Check out our Furry Saturdays page to get details on this fun program for kids aged 9 and up.
 There is no charge for the program, but pre-registration is appreciated.
-The next session is Saturday, February 14th 9am to 11am, here at the shelter.
-The topic is Exotic Birds.
-Aimed at kids from 9 to 12 years old, though anyone is welcome.
-This topic is about the different kinds of exotic birds in the pet trade, their care and feeding, and a discussion of how kids feel about birds in captivity.
-Activity will be the making of Sculpey parrots, and meeting our current resident Bobby Jo, the moluccan cockatoo.
-The meeting will NOT involve handling or touching him, as he is a sensitive and bitey guy.
+The next session is Saturday, April 11, 2015 from 9am to 10:30am, The topic will be Kittens.
 Please let us know if you’re coming and how many kids, so that we make sure we print enough handouts and have enough craft supplies.
 Questions: firstname.lastname@example.org, or on the RISPCA Facebook event page.

 Rehabilitating a Rescue Dog Saturday, April 11, 2015 11am – 1:30pm – Dogs rescued from high-kill shelters, from abuse cases, or from neglect, often come to new owners with a unique set of behavioural challenges.
 This program is about what behaviours you might see, and ways to train your dog into a healthier dynamic.
 Members of the public are welcome, and if you are considering fostering rescue dogs for the RISPCA, this program is required training.
 In the case of the RISPCA. our dogs come from a variety of circumstances and may just need socializing, extra loving care and some training before they find their forever homes.
 Registration is required.
 Please email Lorna Steele at email@example.com